While not a permanent fix, Fix-a-Flat can get you back on the road long enough to get to a repair shop.

 Step 1: Have a can of Fix a Flat in your vehicle.
 It’s a good idea to carry a can of Fix-a-Flat with you in your vehicle to use in a pinch.

-While it doesn’t work for all situations, it can be helpful for emergencies and unexpected flat tires when the nearest town is several miles away.
+doesn’t work for all situations, it can be helpful for emergencies and unexpected flat tires when the nearest town is several miles away.

 Step 2: Unscrew the cap on the tire valve.
 You will be applying Fix-a-Flat through the valve on the flat tire.